Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 Hours: 07:00–22:00 daily

 Franck Putelat's "casual" spot, run by his former second-in-command Tony Beteille.
 Four choices per course, executed with precision, served in a bustling brasserie setting.
 The shaded terrace fills up at lunch with locals and in-the-know tourists.
-It's not cheap, but it's fair value for the quality.
+It is not cheap, but it is fair value for the quality, and the people-watching on the square is free.

 Café de la Comédie